mccow002/joData/README.md

 joData
 ======

-A pure javascript library to help you query your data.
+A pure javascript library to help you query jo data.

 joData creates a javascript object that represents an oData query.
 This allows you to easily modify parts of your oData query without effecting the rest of it.